 Roasted Fresh Tomato Soup

 I got a little carried away at the farmer’s market last week and found myself with too many tomatoes.
-I didn’t really feel like making the obvious thing – pasta sauce – so I decided to hunt for a tomato soup recipe instead.
+I didn’t really feel like making the obvious thing (pasta sauce) so I went hunting for a tomato soup recipe instead.

-While my mom made many wonderful homemade soups for us growing up (like this one, and this one), I don’t remember her ever making a tomato soup.
+While my mom made many wonderful homemade soups for us growing up (like this one, and this one), I don’t remember her ever making tomato soup from scratch.
 And until now, I hadn’t either.
-So when I came across this one on the Food Network, I chose it because it used fresh tomatoes (as opposed to canned), sounded really delicious and would be easy to veganize.
+So when I came across this one on the Food Network, I chose it because it used fresh tomatoes (as opposed to canned), sounded really delicious and would be easy to make vegan.

 Roasted Fresh Tomato Soup